MrAsterisco/RxFireAuth/README.md

 To support the migration, all login methods return an instance of `LoginDescriptor` which gives you the `allowMigration` parameter that you've passed, the User ID of the anonymous account, and the User ID of the account that is now logged-in.
 With this information, you can go ahead and migrate the data from the anonymous account to the newly logged-in account.

-#### Sign-in with Apple
+#### Sign-in with Login Providers
-If you are thinking of providing alternatives ways to login into your app, you have to consider Sign-in with Apple as an option, *[mainly because you have to](https://developer.apple.com/app-store/review/guidelines/#4.8), but also because it provides a great experience for people using your app in the Apple ecosystem*.
+If you are thinking of providing alternatives ways to login into your app, RxFireAuth's got you covered.

 When signing in with an external provider, it is always good to just let the user sign-in and then figure out later if this is their first time or not.
-Additionally, it is common practice to let people connect different providers along with their email and password credentials.
-Giving people flexibility is always a good choice.
+Additionally, it is common practice to let people connect different providers along with their email and password credentials. *Giving people flexibility is always a good choice.*

 Let's use the same short story from before, but Mike is now going to use Sign-in with Apple.

 - On the first device, nothing changes: with the standard Firebase SDK, we can link the anonymous account with Mike's Apple ID.
 - On the second device, two things will happen: first of all, Apple has a different flow for apps that have already used Sign-in with Apple; and this is not controllable by you, so if the user registers and then deletes their account in your app, they'll still get a different sign-in flow in the case they return to the app and Sign-in with Apple once again (further on this [here](https://forums.developer.apple.com/thread/119826)).
 Secondly, you'll have to handle various cases.

-When using Sign-in with Apple *(or any other provider, such as Google or Facebook)*, the following situations may apply:
+When using Sign-in with Apple *(or any other provider, such as Google)*, you'll find yourself in one of these cases:

 - There is an anonymous user logged-in and the Apple ID is not linked with any existing account: that's fantastic!
 We'll just link the Apple ID with the anonymous user and we're done.
 - There is an anonymous user logged-in, but the Apple ID is already linked with another account: we'll have to go through the migration and then log in to the existing account.